Layers of Fear 2 Review – THE Game for Horror Movie Fans

 As you progress through the story, there will be lots of puzzles for you to do.
 Unlike many games I felt these puzzles were just the right amount of challenging and not like many I’ve played before.
 Some of them required “Thinking Out of the Box”, some of them were timing based, some of them required you to walk around and explore more before progressing, but most were logical puzzles.
 I really enjoyed the puzzle elements in this game.
 It was a nice break from the spooky horror for a few moments and it stands out as a highlight for me.

-All that being said, I invested the time to complete this game twice witnessing two different endings ( I watched the 3rd on youtube 😀 ).
+All that being said, I invested the time to complete this game twice, witnessing two different endings ( I watched the 3rd on youtube 😀 ).
 The second playthrough allowed me to enjoy so many of the awesome Easter Eggs I mention in the next part that *does* includes some minor spoilers (but still might be worth reading if you are undecided on this game).
 I DO feel Bloober Team has done an amazing job creating a horror fan filled environment.
-If you are a horror fan, this game is definitely worth playing.
+If you are a horror fan, this game is definitely worth playing because of all the little nods to horror films.
 If you are new to the horror video game genre, you could definitely try this game out as well.
 It’s not particularly gorey graphic, but it will definitely get your heart pumping in certain places without it being as traumatic as jumping into something like Evil Within.
 This game is more about the crazy mind and that might not be everyone’s horror cup of tea.
 You’ll get many hours of game play here as well as the New Game+ like I mentioned.

 Easter Eggs/ Minor Spoilers for Layers of Fear 2